-At the highest level, this insurance protects a company that manufactures, sells or serves alcohol, against claims that occur when a patron drinks too much and injures himself or someone else.
+Liquor Liability Insurance protects a small business that manufactures, sells or serves alcohol.
+Small business owners are protected from claims that occur when a customer drinks too much and injures himself or someone else.

 Do I Need Liquor Liability Insurance?

 This insurance comes in handy if your business:

 Catering can be a very rewarding career as most people love food, and it is a comfort to many.
 Often, special events require catering and with that comes the request for serving alcohol.

 While it is a very lucrative service to offer, it is important that you have the proper insurance coverage to cover the unique risks involved with serving alcohol to guests.

 Lawsuit is a scary word, but a very real possibility since an intoxicated guest can cause many different issues.
 Someone who is over-served alcohol can start a fight and cause bodily harm to another person, or cause a ruckus and damage some property at the venue where the occasion is held.

 Unfortunately, some people still drive while they are under the influence of alcohol.
 Best case scenario, they make it home with no incidents, but they could crash into someone’s building, another car, or God forbid another person.